tdseher/addtag-project/README.md

 <summary>Click to expand/collapse</summary>
 <table><tbody><tr><td>

-Over the past few years, several Algorithms have been proposed to describe RGN behavior within certain biological contexts.
+Over the past few years, several Algorithms have been proposed to describe ![RGN][RGN] behavior within certain biological contexts.
 We implemented most of the commonly-used ones into the AddTag software.
 To view information about each, use the following command:
 ```sh
 addtag list_algorithms
 ```